Jenziner/JEDO/infrastructure/test/regnum/README.md

   Enrolls the TLS certificate for the MSP CA.
 - `scripts/regnum-start-ca.sh`
   Starts the respective Regnum CA in Docker.
+- `scripts/regnum-register-ager.sh`
+  Register all Identities of an Ager according provided agger.yaml.
 - `scripts/utils.sh`
   Helper functions for script control.
 - `scripts/prereq.sh`